You are currently viewing From Dominion Fibre To Guelph Fibre: What’s In A Name?

 Electricity powered the small factory.

-The product was listed in textile directories of the times as wool stocks, spinning stocks, carbonizing, battings and flocks.
+The product was listed in textile directories of the time as wool stocks, spinning stocks, carbonizing, battings and flocks.
 They prepared and dyed the wool.

 The End of the Company

 Guelph Fibre was gone by 1927.
 However, Louis Brown continued to operate businesses in Guelph.
-He still owned Wellington Metal and Waste Company – which was located next to Guelph Fibre on Wellington Street. and had started a new venture Brown’s Excelsior Manufacturing Company.
+He still owned Wellington Metal and Waste Company, which was located next to Guelph Fibre on Wellington Street.
+He had also started a new venture, Brown’s Excelsior Manufacturing Company.

 Leave a Reply